Lake Resources NL : Appendix 3B Opens in a new Window

 -

-Ordinary Shares issued pursuant to conversion of bonus options (expiry date 15 June 2019 and exercise price $0.04)
+Ordinary shares issued upon conversion of unlisted options (expiry date 15 June 2019 and exercise price $0.04)

-Ordinary Shares issued pursuant to Securities Agreement as notified to the ASX on 28 February 2019

-Is the entity an +eligible entity that has obtained security holder approval under rule 7.1A?
+Is the entity an +eligible entity that Yes has obtained security holder approval under rule 7.1A?

 |